turkaysoftware/tswizard/README.md

-# TS Wizard - Türkay Software Software Solutions
+# TS Wizard - Software Solutions

 Hi there!
 I'm an open-source developer doing my best to contribute and build tools that (hopefully) make your life a bit easier.
 If you’ve found my work helpful or interesting, consider buying me a coffee to show your support! 💛